charlierobin/expression-evaluation-in-xojo-the-one-that-will-be-thrown-away/README.md

 # expression evaluation in xojo: the one that will be thrown away

-The experiment intended for experimentation and then throwing away…
+The app intended for experimentation and then throwing away…

 > In most projects, the first system built is barely usable… Hence plan to throw one away; you will, anyhow.